-The degree of criminal responsibility could not be included in this study because of the small number of suspects found by the PPS to have diminished responsibility.
-60 The effect of criminal responsibility could therefore not be analysed.
+The degree of criminal responsibility could not be included in this study because of the small number of suspects found by the PPS to have diminished responsibility.60 The effect of criminal responsibility could therefore not be analysed.
 It was noteworthy, however, that the existence of a relevant criminal record did not significantly influence the type of sentence demanded.
-In the cases studied, the fact that the suspect had a relevant criminal record did not increase the chance that the PPS would demand an unconditional prison sentence, even though that fact has been identified as a relevant factor in the literature.
-61 A possible explanation for this is the theory that suspects with a relevant criminal record who are convicted a second time should be monitored more closely in order to prevent them from reoffending again.
-The idea is that one way of accomplishing that would be to impose a (partially) conditional prison sentence with an order for supervision and treatment during the conditional part of sentence, with a view to preventing further recidivism.
+In the cases studied, the fact that the suspect had a relevant criminal record did not increase the chance that the PPS would demand an unconditional prison sentence, even though that fact has been identified as a relevant factor in the literature.61 A possible explanation for this is the theory that suspects with a relevant criminal record who are convicted a second time should be monitored more closely in order to prevent them from reoffending again.
+The idea is that one way of accomplishing that would be to impose a (partially) conditional prison sentence, with a view to preventing further recidivism.